ylallemant/githook-companion/README.md

 - init git-hooks in a repository or globally
 - lists and installs tools needed inside the git-hooks
 - retrieves information from the Git configuration - like origin server hostname
-- commit message interactive validation
+- interactive commit message standardisation

 ## Install